ZabatorXXX/HandIn3/README.md

 # Handin3

-Quiz about Linux and Git
+Quiz about Linux and Github